 Under the "Key Slots" tab you need to ensure that there are no key ranges specified.
-By default, the Transaction Processing Application Partition has access to the entire range of key slots on the HSM.
+By default, the Anonymous Application Partition has access to the entire range of key slots on the HSM.

-Lastly, under the "Commands" tab make sure that only the following PKCS #11 Communication commands are enabled:
+Lastly, under the "Commands" tab make sure that only the following PKCS #11 Communication commands are enabled for the "Anonymous" Application Partition: